explainers-by-googlers/fetch-retry/README.md

 ## Introduction

-fetch() requests can fail due to transient network errors.
-Manual JavaScript retries are complex and impossible to be done after page unload (e.g. for keepalive fetches), causing data loss for critical beacons.
+`fetch()` requests can fail due to transient network errors.
+Manual JavaScript retries are complex and impossible to be done after page unload (e.g. for `keepalive` fetches), causing data loss for critical beacons.

-This proposal introduces a configurable, browser-managed retry mechanism within fetch().
-It allows web developers to indicate that a fetch() request should be retried, to have a greater guarantee on it being reliably sent, even if the network is flaky.
+This proposal introduces a configurable, browser-managed retry mechanism within `fetch()`.
+It allows web developers to indicate that a `fetch()` request should be retried, to have a greater guarantee on it being reliably sent, even if the network is flaky.

 ### Goals

--   Improve fetch() reliability on flaky networks, especially for keepalive.
+-   Improve `fetch()` reliability on flaky networks, especially for `keepalive`.

 -   Ensure retries occur correctly and in an efficient and controlled manner, even after page unload (when configured)

 ### Non-goals
--   Guarantee fetch() delivery (this feature only aims to increase probability of delivery, the request can still fail when we reach our retry limit).
+-   Guarantee `fetch()` delivery.
+This feature only aims to increase probability of delivery, the request can still fail when we reach our retry limit.

 -   Retry automatically without explicit opt-in for the cases that are ok to retry

 ## Proposed API

-We propose adding a new retryOptions member to the RequestInit dictionary (the optional second argument to fetch()).
+We propose adding a new `retryOptions` member to the `RequestInit` dictionary (the optional second argument to `fetch()`).

 ```idl
 // Define the dictionary for retry configuration